When it kicks in, it feels like meeting an old friend for the first time. – Daniel, 34

 3) Start low til you know your dose.
 Everyone’s threshold is different, and an effective dose for each person is different.
 Because it’s liquid (and unregulated—thanks, prohibition), you also don’t know how strong it is until you get familiar with a batch.
 Around 1.5-2 mL is an average starting dose to feel effects, somewhere between 2 and 4 mL is the sweet spot for most people.
 Body size matters for dosing G; some bigger/taller people with naturally higher tolerances have to take up to 5 mL for a good high.
 For others, 4 mL is enough to make them puke.
 A too-high dose has the universal effect of making you pass out into an unrouseable sleep for a few hours, which will scare the shit out of your friends.
 But since different batches vary, it’s impossible to say ahead of time exactly how much is a proper dose from a new batch.
 Finding your dose requires patience and doing some of the same batch a few separate times in safe environments.
 Don’t go for broke on day one.
 Just as with any drug, you have to build a relationship with it and get to know how it interacts with your body.

-4) Don’t re-dose before at least an hour has passed.
-Preferably 90 minutes or more.
+4) Re-dosing is very tricky.
+Don’t re-dose before at least an hour has passed.
+Preferably 90 minutes or more, and closer to two hours your first few times.
 The less time has passed, the smaller your re-dose should be, and it should always be less than your initial dose.
-A good rule of thumb is to not re-dose while you still feel high.
-Knowing your own ideal re-dose timing is another highly individual thing that you have to figure out slowly and carefully.
+A good rule of thumb is to not re-dose while you still feel at all high, but even if you don’t, be careful as you don’t know how much is still active in your system.
+Knowing your own ideal re-dose timing is another highly individual thing that you have to figure out slowly and very carefully.

 5) Be conscious of how much food is in your stomach.
 If you just ate a big meal, your threshold dose will be higher than if your stomach is totally empty.
 (This is different from most drugs, but similar to alcohol.)
 It’s a very good idea to have eaten at least some food before you do G.